Internships

 5000 words

 Word counts do not include title page, works cited section or any reference appendices.
-Written work is due on the final day of regular term classes, or during exam period, as per student-faculty agreement. in the approval form. for the term in which the student is completing the internship.
+Written work is due on the final day of regular term classes, or during exam period, as per student-faculty agreement in the approval form for the term in which the student is completing the internship.
 Submission extensions are the student’s responsibility in accordance with University policies on deferred grades.

 Faculty internship director.
 In addition to your field supervisor, you will have a Penn State faculty internship director.
 This director should be a faculty member (including teaching faculty) in WGSS; faculty affiliates are also permissible.
 This faculty member is the one who assigns you written work and any accompanying reading, and who will assign you a final grade at the end.
 If you cannot locate a faculty internship director, then the department’s Undergraduate Director can perform that role.